mrthreeplates/TRS-80_floppy_remapper/README.md

 1. The nice thing about installing a socket is that you can always put a new 74LS174 back in to revert this modification.

-IC numbers from my computers (for reference only, your computer may be different!):
+For reference, here are the IC numbers from my computers (your computer may be different!):

 Computer | Board revision | IC
 ------------ | ------------- | ------------